jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 * **Autoplay and Autoplay Interval**: [slick-slider autoplay="true" autoplay_interval="100"]
 * **Slide Speed**: [slick-slider speed="3000"]
 * **fade** : [slick-slider fade="true" ] (Slider Fade effect.
 By default effect is slide.
 If you set fade="true" then effect change from slide to fade ).
-* **image_fit** : [slick-slider image_fit="true" ] (image_fit parameter is used to specify how an image should be resized to fit its container.
+* **image_fit** : [slick-slider image_fit="true"] (image_fit parameter is used to specify how an image should be resized to fit its container.
 By default value is "True".
 Options are "ture OR false").
-NOTE : This parameter work better if sliderheight is given.
+NOTE :  image_fit="true" work better if sliderheight is given. if image_fit="false", no need to use sliderheight parameter.
 * **sliderheight** : [slick-slider sliderheight="400" ] (Set image wrap height.
 NOTE : This parameter work better if image_fit="true" ).
 * **rtl** : [slick-slider rtl="true"] (for rtl mode.
 By default value is "false".
 Options are "ture OR false").